 Honeywell Lyric Smart Thermostat

-Claiming an impressive average $215 of savings per year, the Honeywell Lyric is a more subtle device compared to the company’s recent full touchscreen thermostats, more in line with the look of modern devices likes Google’s Nest and the Ecobee.
+Claiming an impressive savings per year, the Honeywell Lyric is a more subtle device compared to the company’s recent full touchscreen thermostats, more in line with the look of modern devices likes Google’s Nest and the Ecobee.

 While the Ecobee is hitting maturity in its third generation, the Lyric is a major change in form and function for Honeywell.
 There are two buttons on the front panel and a ring around the edge to adjust the temperature, you can also use it to check the weather, and let it know how long you’ll be gone.